cab-product-marking/opcua_client/README.md

  * https://python-opcua.readthedocs.io/en/latest/

 To use the same functionality in a client based on python the python-opcua library is required.
-For installing the library you need the virtual pip environment:
+For installing the library you need the virtual environment pip:

     $ pip install opcua